-With their foundations cemented firmly in fun & friendship, this Liverpool band of 30+ play lively sets that reflect their mix of ages and musical tastes.
+With foundations cemented firmly in fun & friendship, this Liverpool band of 30+ play lively sets reflecting their mix of ages and musical tastes.

-Having played at festivals and gigs for the last 3 years, including the Summer Strum when it was at Hoylake, they can now be found practicing at The Halfway House every Tuesday and welcome anyone who wants to pop along and join in.
+Having played at festivals and gigs for the last 5 years, they now help to run the Summer Strum & can be found practicing at The Halfway House every Tuesday.
+They welcome anyone who wants to come and join in.

 Secret Ukulele Band

 Have been playing music for more than 200 years (between them).
 At one of their gigs, you will hear Soul and Motown classics next to up-tempo Country, by way of Led Zeppelin and high-octane Rock and Roll mash-ups.
 They recently stormed the amazon download chart with an original song they wrote for Marine FC.